devbrainlab/devbrainlab.github.io/README.md

 # Installation

 * (write up npm installation)
-* have to manually install blogdown
+* have to manually install blogdown, or use npm run install:R

 # Build & Deploy